gaybro8777/live-customer-response/.github/ISSUE_TEMPLATE/customer-response.md

 ---

 ---
-We've tried to integrate visit-users email list with a GitHub issues repository.
-You can easily view this issue on GitHub.
-If you have a GitHub account, you can add and edit comments there, add large attachments and easily search historical information there.
-There are many other advantages to using GitHub issues for such interactions and the VisIt team encourages you to do so.
+We're trying a new approach to visit-users email list by handling inquiries there as GitHub issues.
+There are [many advantages](https://github.com/visit-dav/live-customer-response/wiki/GitHub-Issues-vs.-Email) both for developers and users in doing so.
+If you don't want to be bothered and just want to continue using simple ole email on visit-users, you are currently free to do so.
+But, when participating in a thread, please be sure to reply to the thread with `[visit-dav/live-customer-response]` in the subject line.
+Users who already have GitHub accounts are free to go work with the issue [there](https://github.com/visit-dav/live-customer-response/issues).